Pfern/ABSTAT/Day 1 2018/Simulation.md

 **Exercise 6** Gdf5 gene from the Golub et al. (1999) data.
 (Adapted from Applied Statistics for Bioinformatics using R, Wim P. Krijnen).

 + The corresponding expression values are contained in row 2058.

 + A quick search through the NCBI site makes it likely that this gene is not directly related to leukemia.

 + Hence, we may hypothesize that the population mean of the ALL expression values equals zero.

 + Accordingly, we test H0 : mu = 0 vs. H1 : mu > 0.
-+ a _t_ test gives a p ???? value = 0:499 and clearly H0 is not rejected.

 + How can we use bootstrap to test the present hypothesis?

 <details><summary>Click Here to see the answer</summary><p>